casdoor/casdoor-website/docs/integration/C++/Envoy.md

 ## Prerequisites

 A running Casdoor server.
-Please refer to the Casdoor documentation for [Server Installation](https://casdoor.org/docs/basic/server-installation) and [Try with Docker](https://casdoor.org/docs/basic/try-with-docker).
+See [Server installation](/docs/basic/server-installation) and [Try with Docker](/docs/basic/try-with-docker).

 ## Configuring Casdoor